Genworth defers mortgage insurance unit's IPO due to volatile trading

-(Reuters) -Insurer Genworth Financal Inc said on Thursday it had deferred the initial public offering of its mortgage insurance unit, Enact Holdings, due to significant trading volatility in the sector.
+(Reuters) -Insurer Genworth Financial Inc said on Thursday it had deferred the initial public offering of its mortgage insurance unit, Enact Holdings, citing significant trading volatility in the sector.

 “Genworth’s Board of Directors determined that current market pricing for the planned offering does not accurately reflect Enact’s value,” Genworth Chief Executive Officer Tom McInerney, said.